Tuplo Support

 • Effortless Creation: Drag and drop the desired themes (e.g., NFL teams) into your product group.
 Then, in the Product Builder, select the relevant visual and non-visual properties (like colors and sizes) and click "Build."
 Tuplo automatically generates all the corresponding product variations, saving you significant time and effort.

 • Intelligent Naming: Tuplo uses the assigned theme to automatically construct product names, ensuring consistency and accuracy across your website and within Tuplo Studio.
-This eliminates the need for manual naming and minimizes the risk of errors.
+This eliminates manual naming and minimizes the risk of errors.

-• Centralized Updates: Since each product is linked to its assigned theme, you can easily update theme information (like a team name change) in one central location, and the change will automatically apply to all associated products throughout your catalog.
+• Centralized Updates: Since each product links to its assigned theme, you can easily update theme information (like a team name change) in one central location, and the change will automatically apply to all associated products throughout your catalog.

 With themes, managing complex product lines becomes a breeze.
-This allows you to focus on growing your business rather than getting bogged down in tedious manual tasks.
+Allowing you to focus on growing your business rather than getting bogged down in tedious manual tasks.

 Add Themes